bitovi/academy/src/react/1-setup.md

 ## Version Control

-Create React App will automatically initialize the new folder as a git repo, which can be checked into source control just like any other project.
+Create React App will automatically initialize the new folder as a git repository, which can be checked into source control just like any other project.

 ### Deployment